!! to update with my own detailed thoughts on Land, The Edge of the Land and Our Forbidden Land as I critique my own work in Assignment 5.

 Raw data courtesy of the Colour and Vision Research Laboratories (CVRL), UCL.

-Note how each type of cell does not just sense one color, but instead has varying degrees of sensitivity across a broad range of wavelengths.
-Move your mouse over “luminosity” to see which colors contribute the most towards our perception of brightness.
-Also note how human color perception is most sensitive to light in the yellow-green region of the spectrum; this is utilized by the bayer array in modern digital cameras.
+Note how each type of cell does not just sense one colour, but instead has varying degrees of sensitivity across a broad range of wavelengths.
+Move your mouse over “luminosity” to see which colours contribute the most towards our perception of brightness.
+Also note how human colour perception is most sensitive to light in the yellow-green region of the spectrum; this is utilized by the bayer array in modern digital cameras.

-Subtractive processes are more susceptible to changes in ambient light, because this light is what becomes selectively blocked to produce all their colors.
-This is why printed color processes require a specific type of ambient lighting in order to accurately depict colors.
+Subtractive processes are more susceptible to changes in ambient light, because this light is what becomes selectively blocked to produce all their colours.

 COLOR PROPERTIES: HUE & SATURATION

 Color has two unique components that set it apart from achromatic light: hue and saturation.
-Visually describing a color based on each of these terms can be highly subjective, however each can be more objectively illustrated by inspecting the light’s color spectrum.
+Visually describing a colour based on each of these terms can be highly subjective, however each can be more objectively illustrated by inspecting the light’s colour spectrum.

 A color’s saturation is a measure of its purity.
 A highly saturated color will contain a very narrow set of wavelengths and appear much more pronounced than a similar, but less saturated color.
 The following example illustrates the spectrum for both a highly saturated and less saturated shade of blue.